changyupkim/issue-backup/README.md

 - password : password of an account to the repository (Optional)
 - project : project ID

-If no authentication is required to use the REST APIs, the _username_ and _password_.
+If no authentication is required to use the REST APIs, you don't need to set the _username_ and _password_.

 For example, the configuration file for the Apache Spark project looks as